AzimAhmadzadeh/mvtsdata_toolkit/README.md

 ## Main Components:
 *  All statistical features can be found in [features.feature_collection](mvtsdatatoolkit/features/feature_collection.py).
-*  Code for parallel and sequential feature extraction can be found in [features.feature_extractor](mvtsdatatoolkit/features/feature_extractor.py).
+*  Code for parallel and sequential feature extraction process can be found in [features.feature_extractor](mvtsdatatoolkit/features/feature_extractor.py).
 *  Code for parallel and sequential analysis of raw mvts can be found in [data_analysis.mvts_data_analysis](mvtsdatatoolkit/data_analysis/mvts_data_analysis.py).